apache/paimon/docs/content/docs/concepts/file-layouts.md

 A snapshot file is a JSON file containing information about this snapshot, including

 * the schema file in use
-* the manifest list containing all changes prior to this snapshot
 * the manifest list containing all changes of this snapshot

 ## Manifest Files